gitit4321/Oxidize/README.md

 http://oxidize.herokuapp.com/

 ## Installation
-Make sure you have Node installed.
+If you want to run the app on your local machine make sure you have Node installed.
 Copy the repo into a directory on your machine and run npm install.
 Then run npm start and it will open up localhost:3000 with the react app in chrome.

 ## Inspiration
 We wanted to create a choose your own adventure style web app with mini games along the way.
 We didn't want to get bogged down in creative so we decided to adapt LOTR.